-The problem that keeps many people up at night is how to get potential partners and developers on board without telling them all of the information that they would need to steal your idea and take it to market without you.
+The problem that keeps many people up at night is how to get potential partners and developers on board without telling all the information.
+Because they would need to steal your idea and take it to market without you.
 This is a sticky problem with lots of room for doubt and lots of potential legal solutions that many people spend.

 The Problem with NDAs

-Having an idea that is very similar to someone else’s even if you haven’t met, is called “independent invention” and it’s hard to disprove.
+Having an idea that is very like someone else’s even if you haven’t met, is called “independent invention” and it’s hard to disprove.
 To win a legal battle, you’d have to prove that the other individual intended to take your idea.
 This can mean a lot of holding onto emails, recording conversations, and other paranoid behavior that is difficult to maintain.
 Especially if you want other people to sign onto your project.

 Your Spirit should be Crucial